alkhe/nmess-generator/README.md

 The included gulp build system automatically builds client assets such as .styl sheets and Jade MVC templates.
 Using a build system instead of middleware for client assets improves reliability and response time for all requests.

+`nmess` is great for single page applications, hybrid servers, and web services.

 The actual skeleton code may be found at https://github.com/edge/nmess.

 `nmess` was inspired by and intends to replace `express-generator` and `node-boilerplate`, both projects with great initiatives but undermaintained.